HerndonE/Battlezone-Color-Selector/README.md

  How to use this file is to drop your files in your Battlezone Combat Commander addon folder under **"C:\Users\YourName\Documents\My Games\Battlezone Combat Commander\addon"**.
 Then launch Battlezone and create a muliplayer game.
 Once done you want to select **"MPI: CS: Chill"**.
 In the options tab you can click the fourth page to select your team colors.
+This mod you can see on Battlezone Combat Commander [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1851090665) page.
 Do note:
 1. If no colors are selected will result in default red and blue.
 2. Custom RGB values MUST be greater than 0.